mhtalaee/Knowledge/README.md

 # Knowledge
 Thing to Read or Know in Android

-Butter Knife library: To remove findViewById in code
+-Butter Knife library: To remove findViewById in code

   in kotlin it's enough to add following code to app gradle:
       androidExtensions{
             experimental = true
                 }

-AndroidAnnotation: Open source framework for android development by Java
+-AndroidAnnotation: Open source framework for android development by Java

-Retrofit: Library to call webservices
+-Retrofit: Library to call webservices

-Add following to build.gradle when you want to use lambda:
+-Add following to build.gradle when you want to use lambda:

 compileOptions {